michael-sumner/go-make-things/content/articles/2021/2021-12-17-better-proxy-performance-in-vanilla-js.md

 ## Checking if the item is already being managed by the Proxy handler

-What ultimately worked for me was a really clever little "hack" in the Proxy handler itself.
+What ultimately worked for me was a really clever little "hack" in the Proxy handler itself ([thank you StackOverflow!](https://stackoverflow.com/a/50723478)).

 In the `get()` function, we first check if the `prop` being checked has a value of `_isProxy`.
 If so, we `return true`.
 Next, when checking if the item is an array or object, we also check if it has a property of `_isProxy`, with [a truthy value](/truthiness-in-javascript/).